shntnu/2023_12_JUMP_data_only_vignettes/howto/0_howto_interactive_tools.md

 A collection of online tables to explore, visualize and compare perturbations and their effect in cells.

  - We provide a step-by-step [tutorial](https://broadinstitute.github.io/jump_hub/howto/1_jumprr_steps.html)
- - The tables links and a flow diagram are available in its GitHub repository
+ - Links to the tables are available on the [repository](https://github.com/broadinstitute/monorepo/tree/main/libs/jump_rr#quick-data-access)

 #### Perturbation availability
 ##### Gene availability